Project2CMJ/project2CMJ/README.md

-# Projuct 2 - Real-Life Client - SELECT NUTRITION
+# Project 2 - Real-Life Client - SELECT NUTRITION

 Project 2 is our first opportunity to show employers what we are capable of.
 Our team was fortunate enough to not only create and deploy a unique and interactive full-stack application, but we were able to aply our newly learned skills to a real-life situation.